Packages and Binaries:

 useful when Time::HiRes is available, in which case the time lapse

-unavailable or "i" is given as an argument the lapse will be
+available or "i" is given as an argument the lapse will be displayed

 -nih, --no-info-hints